-Next day I came back here and completed the local challenge which also helped me to finish the D³ tour.
-I explained the guy at the visitor center, that one cache for the local tour was missing the treasure cards and that I visited Chief Joseph Dam but was not able to get a stamp.
-He didn’t knew anything that I can get the stamp of Chief Joseph Dam here as I was told by the social media team of Chief Joseph Dam.
-For the completion of the Rocky Reach Challenge you get a (Geo)Coin.
+The next day I came back here and completed the local challenge which also helped me to finish the D³ tour.
+I explained to the guy at the visitor center, that one cache for the local tour was missing the treasure cards and that I visited Chief Joseph Dam but was not able to get a stamp.
+He didn’t know anything that I can get the stamp of Chief Joseph Dam here as I was told by the social media team of Chief Joseph Dam.
+For the completion of the Rocky Reach Challenge, you get a (Geo)Coin.
 It’s not trackable, because it has no number on it, but it is a nice collectible and since I completed the big dam tour I got finally they Patch I was seeking desperately.

-Anyway this dam has a lot to offer and to see.
+Anyway, this dam has a lot to offer and to see.
 But it is somewhat high-security.
-First you have to enter and pass a guard house, where you get quickly checked by security.
+First, you have to enter and pass a guardhouse, where you get quickly checked by security.
 If you want to enter the Visitor Center (which you have to, to finish the challenge) you have to go through a metal detector, but you don’t have to take off your shoes or even the belt as you are supposed to at airports.
-It’s not to bad at all but just to let you know up front.
+It’s not too bad at all but just to let you know upfront.

 Inside the visitor center go downstairs to see the fish ladder and watch the fishes inside.
 There is also a Cafe onsite, but it was closed during my visit.
 Head over to the museum which is actually housed downstairs inside the main dam building.
-From there you have a great view into the power house and see the generators from above.
+From there you have a great view of the powerhouse and you can see the generators from above.
 You won’t see a lot but you get a general overview of the building.
 A little further down the walkway you can look outside and see the spillway.

-And I forgot to mention that the drive is quiet scenic as well.
-This was indeed a nice geocaching challenge and road trip in one.
+And I forgot to mention that the drive is quite scenic as well.
+This was indeed a nice geocaching challenge and a road trip in one.
 Important advice: Never forget to bring your camera along the way.